wsu-cpts489-fa20/bp-ssplay/README.md

 		* Deployment was also a struggling as the environment won't recognize the variables
 		* Doing the API for Nearby Courses was also hard, most examples are in HTML/CSS so I had to rework it into React
 	* Needs Improvement:
-		* Team work, currently 1 man team.
+		* Team communication and participation.
+		* Distribute work properly.